The Inward Investment and International Taxation Review: Brazil

 iii Transfer pricing

-In Brazil, transfer pricing calculation is mandatory for (1) individuals or legal entities, resident or domiciled in Brazil, that conduct business transactions (goods and services importation or exportation and financial transactions) with an individual or legal entity, resident or domiciled abroad, considered a related party, even if acting as an intermediary; and (2) individuals or legal entities, resident or domiciled in Brazil, that conduct transactions with any person or entity, even if unrelated, resident or domiciled in tax havens or in countries with privileged tax regime.
+In Brazil, transfer pricing calculation is mandatory for (1) individuals or legal entities, resident or domiciled in Brazil, that conduct business transactions (goods and services importation or exportation and financial transactions) with an individual or legal entity, resident or domiciled abroad, considered a related party, even if acting as an intermediary; and (2) individuals or legal entities, resident or domiciled in Brazil, that conduct transactions with any person or entity, even if unrelated, resident or domiciled in tax havens or in countries with privileged tax regimes.

-For import operations, the legislation allows the taxpayer to define the comparable price based on one of the following methods:
+For import operations, the legislation allows the taxpayer to define the comparable price based on one of the following methods.

-- Cost plus (CPL): defined as the average cost of production of identical or similar goods, services or rights in the country where they were originally produced, plus taxes and charges on exports in that country, plus a 20 per cent profit margin, calculated on the pre-tax cost.
+Defined as the average cost of production of identical or similar goods, services or rights in the country where they were originally produced, plus taxes and charges on exports in that country, plus a 20 per cent profit margin, calculated on the pre-tax cost.

 The deductibility of some expenses is regulated by specific legislation and therefore is not subject to TP rules.